dsantosaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 #### To install the Dockerized Traceability Agent

-Create your Discovery Agent environment file, `env_vars`.
+Create your Discovery Agent environment file, `ta_env_vars.env`.
 See [Traceability Agent variables](/docs/central/connect-api-manager/agent-variables/) for a reference to variable descriptions.
-After customizing all the sections, your `env_vars` file should look like this example file:
+After customizing all the sections, your `ta_env_vars.env` file should look like this example file:

 ```shell
 # API MANAGER connectivity